analogdevicesinc/ai8x-synthesis/README.md

 ##### Normalizing Input Data

 For training, input data is expected to be in the range $[–\frac{128}{128}, +\frac{127}{128}]$​.
 When evaluating quantized weights, or when running on hardware, input data is instead expected to be in the native MAX78000/MAX78002 range of $[–128, +127]$​.
 Conversely, the majority of PyTorch datasets are PIL images of range $[0, 1]$​​.
-The respective data loaders therefore call the `ai8x.normalize()` function, which expects an input of 0 to 1 and normalizes the data, automatically switching between the two supported data ranges.
+The respective data loaders therefore call the `ai8x.normalize()` function, which expects an input of 0 to 1 and normalizes the data, automatically switching between the two supported data ranges. *Note: A missing call to `ai8x.normalize()` may cause severe performance degradation when evaluating the quantized model compared to the unquantized model.*

 When running inference on MAX78000/MAX78002 hardware, it is important to take the native data format into account, and it is desirable to perform as little preprocessing as possible during inference.
 For example, an image sensor may return “signed” data in the range $[–128, +127]$ for each color.
 No additional preprocessing or mapping is needed for this sensor since the model was trained with this data range.